mankar1257/ANN-For-classification-problem/README.md

 when you have multipal PSV files the the python code to convert this files to CSV, is given in PSVfiles-TO-CSVfiles.py

-for  example dataset used in the code reffer to the simple.psv
+for  example dataset used in the code reffer to the sample.psv